 Transmit Data Read: This is a latched version of the data read signal from the channel's HOTLink transmitter.
-Similarly to the ready bit above, this bit is intended to be used for Built-In-Test operation as the data read signal will pulse once per test loop, so polling this bit will indicate the completion of the transmit test sequence.
+Similar to the ready bit above, this bit is intended to be used for Built-In-Test operation as the data read signal will pulse once per test loop, so polling this bit will indicate the completion of the transmit test sequence.
 This bit is latched and must be cleared by writing the same bit back to the channel status port.

-Transmit Underrun: When a one is read, it indicates that an attempt has been made to read data from an empty transmit data FIFO.
+Transmit Underrun: When one, it indicates that an attempt has been made to read data from an empty transmit data FIFO.
 A zero indicates that no underrun condition has occurred.
 This bit is latched and can be cleared by writing back to the Status register with a one in this bit position.

-Transmit Message Count Error: When a one is read, it indicates that there was a mismatch between the message-frame count stored in the first two bytes of the transmitter format RAM and the number of bytes that were actually sent.
+Transmit Message Count Error: When one, it indicates that there was a mismatch between the message-frame count stored in the first two bytes of the transmitter format RAM and the number of bytes that were actually sent.
 A zero indicates that no message count error occurred since this bit was last cleared.
 This bit is latched and can be cleared by writing back to the Status register with a one in this bit position.

-Receive Framing Error: When a one is read, it indicates that there was a framing error in the received data.
+Receive Framing Error: When one, it indicates that there was a framing error in the received data.
 This could be an incorrect start sequence, a control character received when a data character was expected, a control character that does not match the corresponding character in the format RAM or a data character received when a control character was expected.
 A zero indicates that no framing error has occurred.

-Receive Message Count Error: When a one is read, it indicates that there was a mismatch between the message-frame count stored in the first two bytes of the receiver format RAM and the number of bytes that were actually received.
+Receive Message Count Error: When one, it indicates that there was a mismatch between the message-frame count stored in the first two bytes of the receiver format RAM and the number of bytes that were actually received.
 A zero indicates that no message count error occurred since this bit was last cleared.
 This bit is latched and can be cleared by writing back to the Status register with a one in this bit position.

-Transmitter Done: When a one is read, it indicates that a transmitted message-frame has completed since this bit was last cleared.
+Transmitter Done: When one, it indicates that a transmitted message-frame has completed since this bit was last cleared.
 This bit is latched and can be cleared by writing back to the Status register with a one in this bit position.

-Receiver Done: When a one is read, it indicates that a received message-frame has completed since this bit was last cleared.
+Receiver Done: When one, it indicates that a received message-frame has completed since this bit was last cleared.
 This bit is latched and can be cleared by writing back to the Status register with a one in this bit position.

-Receiver Active: When a one is read, it indicates that the receiver has been enabled and started and is in the process of receiving a message.
+Receiver Active: When one, it indicates that the receiver has been enabled and started and is in the process of receiving a message.
 A zero indicates that the receiver is not currently receiving a message.

-Receiver Synched: When a one is read, it indicates that the receiver is not out-of-lock and is synchronized to the incoming data stream.
+Receiver Synched: When one, it indicates that the receiver is not out-of-lock and is synchronized to the incoming data stream.
 A zero indicates that the receiver is not synchronized to the incoming data stream.